dominknow/CFUserVoiceSSO/readme.markdown

 #CFUserVoiceSSO

-This CFC provides a method for generating SSO tokens for UserVoice.
+This CFC provides a method for generating SSO tokens for UserVoice from ColdFusion.